Alii2121/DevOps_CI-CD_On_EKS/README.md

-- Access The Jenkins URL then SSH into the EC2 to get Jenkins Password RUN
+- Access The Jenkins URL then SSH into the EC2 to get Jenkins Password RUN This step is not automated for security best practice because Jenkins has full Access on the Cluster
 ``` bash
 kubectl get pods -n jenkins
 kubectl logs <pod-name> -n jenkins